Will Rogers State Historic Park: History

 Beyond the Rogers' home, the ranch reflects Will Rogers' roots in horsemanship, starting with the polo field, which is the first thing the visitor sees when looking south from the parking area.
 The field is the only outdoor polo field in Los Angeles County, and the only field that is regulation size.
 The ranch has been in many movies and television shows, including Star Trek IV, in which it stood in for Golden Gate Park.
 The polo field features a gentle slope that forms an area for viewing the polo action.
 Up from the parking area are the ranch buildings, including the visitor center, which once was the Rogers' garage and ranch guest house.
-The visitor center features a film on the life of Will Rogers, photo mural displays, literature and an audio tour of the grounds.
+The visitor center features a film on the life of Will Rogers, photo mural displays, and literature regarding the Rogers family and their legacy reflected in the park.

-The ranch buildings and grounds are maintained as they were when the Rogers family lived there in the late 1920s and 1930s.
-The living room of the main ranch house includes a collection of Native American rugs and baskets, and several original Western art works by Charles M. Russell and Ed Borein.
-It also features a porch swing in the center of the room and a mounted calf, which was given to Will Rogers to encourage him to rope the calf instead of his friends.
-The north wing of the house, also furnished in period, original family furnishings, contains the family bedrooms, Rogers' study, and the family parlor/sunroom.
+The ranch buildings and grounds were maintained as they were when the Rogers family lived there in the late 1920s and 1930s.
+The living room of the main ranch house included a collection of Native American rugs and baskets, and several original Western art works by Charles M. Russell and Ed Borein.
+It also featured a porch swing in the center of the room and a mounted calf, which was given to Will Rogers to encourage him to rope the calf instead of his friends.
+The north wing of the house, also furnished in period, original family furnishings, contained the family bedrooms, Rogers' study, and the family parlor/sunroom.

+Since 2006, the nature and historic interpretive goals of WRSHP under California State Parks operation have been amplified by stewardship and fundraising from the non-profit Will Rogers Ranch Foundation (WRRF).
+The WRRF board includes direct legacy lineage with the Rogers family — currently Will's great-granddaughter, Jennifer Rogers Etcheverry.